Fat: The Innocent Criminal?

 Introduction

 For years, we were told that fats were the devil.
 Low fat this and fat free that, no more eating meat and eggs, and a drastic increase consumption of refined grains.
 I should specify that I have never been on a keto (high fat, low carb) diet.
 But it is evident how wrong we got it.
 In correct moderation and from the proper sources, fats are essential for daily life, and their replacement with more starch and sugar has been the main fuel for the recent obesity epidemic.
+Check out my other 2 micronutrient analyses: Protein: The Essential Building Blocks and Carbs: The Devil in Disguise?.

 There’s 3 main categories of fats: unsaturated fat, saturated fat, and trans fats.
 Think of these types of fats as a traffic light, where green is unsaturated, yellow is saturated, and red is trans.